CatherineTrevor/help-trevor-grow/README.md

 * [The Coding Train](https://www.youtube.com/watch?v=oPpnCh7InLY) - YouTube video to help understand branching in Github
 * [removebg](https://www.remove.bg/t/change-background) - remove the background of the images and replace with whitesmoke to match site background color
 * Narender Singh, my mentor at Code Institute for his feedback and support.
+* Tutors at Code Institute: help with how to store used images in an array to ensure they didn't duplicate.
+* Code Institute Slack forums.

 The idea for the game and all content is my own.